misaelnieto/resume_rst/web_python/en/README.txt

 - **Linux server administration**

-  - More than 10 years as daily desktop machine, and 6+ years as linux sysadmin for web servers.
+  - 6+ years as linux admin for web servers.
+10+ as regular Linux user.

   - Proficient with Ubuntu, Debian, Fedora, CentOS, RHEL and Amazon's AMI.